ctechfilmuniversity/lecture_eidp/01_sessions/08/README.md

 ## 08.02 Jumping Game Step 4 - Coins

 In this step, we are adding coins to the game, which the player can collect.
-See the solution for how it should look like.
-You can start with your code or the solution code from Jumping Game Step 03.
+See [the solution (last step)](https://openprocessing.org/sketch/1059260) for how it should look like.
+You can start with your code or [the solution code from Jumping Game Step 03](https://www.openprocessing.org/sketch/1059264).

 This task consists of two parts: